Change Point Detection Approach for Online Control of Unknown Time Varying Dynamical Systems: Numerical Experiments

-\textbf{Experimental results:} Figure \ref{POZK} illustrates the results averaged over $10$ independent runs, and the shadowed areas depict the standard deviation.
-Although the standard deviation is large in the plot, cumulative regret is consistently positive for each run.
-Figure \ref{POZK} indicates that OLC-ZK has a smaller sub-linear increase in cumulative regret and smaller variance compared to the case when a fixed $M$ or a randomly generated $M$ is used.
-Similarly, it can be observed from Figure \ref{different_G} that the proposed OLC-ZK algorithm achieves a smaller sub-linear regret with smaller variance compared to the case when a fixed $\widehat{G}$ or a randomly generated $\widehat{G}$ is applied instead of Eq. \eqref{eq:ls-est}.
-Most importantly, we observe that, while initially the OLC-TI algorithm is better, over time its performance worsens and converges to the OLC-ZK with an arbitrarily fixed $\widehat{G}$.
-This is expected as the estimate from the initial exploration phase of OLC-TI can be very different from the underlying system with changes over time and thus behave like an arbitrarily fixed $\widehat{G}$ after a sufficiently long time.
-These results illustrate the importance of tracking $G_t$ and simultaneously updating $M_t$ and thus the effectiveness of our approach in adapting to the time variations.
+\textbf{Results:} In the figures, the shaded regions represent the standard deviation for the respective algorithms. \Cref{POZK} indicates that OLC-ZK-CPD has a smaller sub-linear increase in cumulative regret and smaller variance compared to the case when a fixed $M$ or a randomly generated $M$ is used instead.
+Similarly, it can be observed from \Cref{different_G} that the proposed OLC-ZK-CPD algorithm achieves a smaller sub-linear regret with smaller variance compared to the case when a fixed $\widehat{G}$ or a randomly generated $\widehat{G}$ is applied instead of Eq. \eqref{eq:ls-est}.
+Most importantly, while, initially the OLC-TI algorithm is better, over time its performance worsens and converges to the OLC-ZK-CPD with an arbitrarily fixed $\widehat{G}$.
+This is expected as the estimate from the initial exploration phase of OLC-TI can be very different from the underlying dynamical system after a sufficiently long time and thus behave like an arbitrarily fixed $\widehat{G}$ over time.
+These results corroborate the effectiveness of our proposed algorithm in adapting to time variations.